Archive for the 'Networking' Category

 (more…)

-AirPlay Mirroring was without a doubt one of the coolest iOS 5 features announced to the public at the 2011 WWDC Keynote.
+AirPlay Mirroring was without a doubt, one of the coolest iOS 5 features announced to the public at the 2011 WWDC Keynote.
 This amazing technology allows you to display the screen of your iOS device on an Apple TV 2.
-At the moment, the only supported mirroring device is the iPad 2 and the receiving device is limited to only the Apple TV 2.
-Airplay Mirroring is the latest in a pedigree of Apple media streaming technologies.
-The previous entry in the family was Airplay Video and is a slightly different technology that allows specific content to be broadcast from a variety of iOS devices and iTunes to an Apple TV 2.
-The precursor to that technology was originally called AirTunes and is used to broadcast audio content from iOS devices and iTunes to the AirPort Express and Apple TV (either 1 or 2).
-One peculiar thing that people noted about AirPlay Video was that it was wide open and unencrypted!
+At the moment, the only supported mirroring device is the iPad 2 and the receiving device is limited to only the second generation Apple TV.
+Airplay Mirroring is the latest in a series of Apple media streaming technologies.
+The previous entry in the family was Airplay Video, which is a slightly different technology that allows specific content to be broadcast from a variety of iOS devices and iTunes to an Apple TV 2.
+The precursor to that technology was originally called AirTunes, and is used to broadcast audio content from iOS devices and iTunes to the AirPort Express and Apple TV (either first gen or second gen).
+One peculiar thing people noted about AirPlay Video was that it’s wide open and unencrypted!
 This was surprising in light of the fact that AirTunes was most definitely not.
 Because of AirPlay Video’s relatively easy hackability, there quickly sprang up all manner of apps for both Mac OS X and iOS which would act as an AirPlay Video consumer.

 So my thought process went like thus:

-- AirTunes – Encrypted
+• AirTunes – Encrypted

-- AirPlay Video – Unencrypted
+• AirPlay Video – Unencrypted

-- AirPlay Mirroring – ???
+• AirPlay Mirroring – ???

 (more…)